vapor/docs/2.0/docs/json/json.md

----
-currentMenu: guide-json
----
+!!! warning
+    This section may contain outdated information.

 # JSON

 JSON is an integral part of Vapor.
-It powers Vapor's [Config](config.md) and is incredibly easy to use in both requests and responses.
+It powers Vapor's [Config](../settings/config.md) and is incredibly easy to use in both requests and responses.

 ## Request